M0H3Y/IEEE-CTF/reverse/Are_you_ winning,son.md

 # TlsCallback_1

-it also checks if the program is being debugged by reading the NtGlobalFlag field from the PEP Structure.
+it also checks if the program is being debugged by reading the NtGlobalFlag field from the PEB Structure.

 Then it calls `sub_40113B` which also xors the previous value we got which is `5F 5F 69 54 5F E4 35 5F C3 30 74 F2 6D 33 F2 5F` with `AD` but this time the bytes at offsets `2,5,8,11,14`